Kirbyt97/readingresponse3/index.md

 ### Why Microsoft Word Must Die
 This is a blog post-turned discussion board explaining the conception of Microsoft Word and its programming errors.
 Stross points out that there was, in fact, a time before Word where several companies competed for the market, which lead to greater innovation in the field.
 Then Steve Jobs asked Bill Gates to create software for Macintosh computers.
 The author believes that one fatal flaw in the creation of this software was deciding to use both control codes and hierarchical style sheets, which the he points out are incompatible.
 Then a brief explanation of how Microsoft achieved monopoly in this field.
 Their strategy was to acquire smaller companies that created things like, spell checkers, grammar checkers, among others, and integrate those programs into Word which stopped competition and, therefore, innovation.

+### Markdown: Markup that's Downright Simple
+Markdown is a markup language, created in 2004 by John Gruber, that allows text to be read in several formats like HTML and XHTML.
+Doctor Evia explains how Markdown can be used to create ready to use documents with less lines of commands when compared to other systems.
+A section of this article emphasizes Markdowns deliberately simple design which consultant, Don Day agrees with.
+Evia then demonstrates a line of code in HTML and compares it to the much shorter and simpler Markdown version.
+However, Markdown is primarily for text content, not graphics which would need further processing.
+Both Day and Evia agree that plain text formatting is here to stay and that other companies will pick it up in the future.